 PhD in Aviation Program Information

-Doctorate degrees in aviation are rare.
-Because of this, many are offered online.
-They can be completed in as little as three years but can last up to five years.
-Most programs require residencies, although residencies are typically completed in several multiple-day terms.
-For example, many residencies are completed in three 6-day terms.
-Students also usually complete a qualifying exam in the second or third year of the program and defend a dissertation at the end of the program in order to graduate.
+Doctorate degree programs in aviation are rare.
+The few that are available are mainly offered online and have several multiple-day residency requirements.
+These programs can be completed in three to five years.
+Students usually complete qualifying exams in the second or third year of their program and defend their dissertation at the end of the program in order to graduate.

-Students can expect to gain a professional-level understanding of fundamental aviation theories, including safety management, aviation economics, regulatory policies and foundational physics.
-Programs typically teach students to solve both research-based and theory-based aviation problems and then to apply solutions to real problems in the field.
-The principle goal of doctorate students' work is to add to the current body of knowledge by producing original research, a pursuit aided by an advisor or an advisory committee.
-Most students who enter aviation Ph.D. programs are working professionals interested in teaching; most programs, in that case, incorporate education training into the curriculum.
+Most students who enter aviation Ph.D. programs are working professionals, such as pilots, who are interested in teaching.
+Program curricula include education training, in addition to topics in fundamental aviation theories, safety management, aviation economics, regulatory policies and foundational physics.
+Students learn to solve research-based and theory-based aviation problems and then apply their solutions to real problems in the field.
+The principal goal of doctorate students' work is to add to the current body of knowledge by producing original research, a pursuit aided by an advisor or an advisory committee.

 Those who wish to enroll in doctorate aviation programs must hold both a bachelor's and master's degree, usually in an aviation field, like aviation technology, aeronautical science, aviation maintenance or aviation electronics.
 Those who don't possess a bachelor's or master's degree in a relevant field are usually required to have work experience in aviation.
 Students should also expect to submit GRE scores, writing samples, a resume and letters of recommendation.